thunderbird89/esf/stories/story-knock-knock.md

 Lieutenant Commander David Park looked up from his console, his expression apologetic.

 > "Ma'am, at current speed we'll hit the Xenari jump bridge in thirty-four hours, sixteen minutes.
-That's assuming we don't have to slow for stargate transit protocols, which technically we should—"
+That's assuming we don't have to slow for stargate transit protocols, which technically we should - "

 > "We're not slowing," Trager interrupted.
 "Emergency transit codes.
 We blow through every gate at full speed.
 Xenari traffic control can file complaints after Earth is still standing."

 > "Aye, ma'am.
 Even so, thirty-four hours is optimistic.
 We're redlining the drives on half our destroyers.
-If we lose one to a burnout—"
+If we lose one to a burnout - "

 > "Then that ship drops out and catches up later.
 The rest of the fleet doesn't slow down.
 Not for anything."

 Park nodded and returned to his calculations.
 Trager watched the plot, her jaw tight.
-Third North Fleet had been conducting disaster recovery operations with Kryllian partners in the Outer Reaches—humanitarian work, helping evacuate populations from a failed colony world.
+Third North Fleet had been conducting disaster recovery operations with Kryllian partners in the Outer Reaches - humanitarian work, helping evacuate populations from a failed colony world.
 Good work.
 Important work.

 But not as important as defending Earth.